 The next shift, to the all-sided governance regime, did not occur until a significant increase in water use efficiency in about 1993 overcame some resource limits (33).
 Since socio-economic trade-offs between water-dependent regions and sectors played a more important role at this regime, water governance had to achieve efficient water allocation while balancing different purposes in the face of limited water supply (34).
 For example, the water rights conversion project that has been popularized during this regime may even save regional agricultural water for industrial developments in other regions; and water transfer has been another huge project to meet water demands within the YRB (35, 36).
 On the other hand, the old water policy (e.g., “The 87 Water Diversion Scheme”), which once helped the YRB resolve its environmental crisis, limited social equity and coordinated allocation under the new regime because of path dependence (32).
 Many national-level water policies were proposed or adjusted under this regime, as the absence of such policies and social injustice in water use became new structural challenges for governance (37).

 In general, shifts between the three governance regimes occurred sequentially during a transformation towards the hydrosocial cycle.
 Transition from biophysical control to social and political control of ecosystem dynamics may become increasingly widespread in social-ecological systems as increasing anthropogenic impacts gradually change the world (38–40).
 Some of the implications of this kind of change, when accompanied by engineering solutions, have been explored in the Millennium Assessment’s ‘Technogarden’ scenario (MA Refs).
 The transition regimes identified here echo the two kinds of major water governance challenges globally (resource challenges and structural challenges, Figure 5 and SI Appendix Fig. S9) (41, 42).
 Resource challenges, represented as water shortage and water supplying difficulties, are mainly faced by undeveloped and developing basins and are highly related to economic and environmental change (20, 43, 44).
 Alternatively, highly-controlled and developed basins (especially for transboundary rivers) must mainly resolve structural challenges, such as water disputes or lack of equity, and may be in urgent need of novel flexible, efficient sociopolitical governance structures (21, 45, 46).
 It is typical that resource challenges and structural challenges have occurred sequentially during the transition of water governance within the YRB.
 Our analysis thus suggests that the initial phase of transition often leads to resource-focused challenges that result from economic, demographic, and environmental change; while later phases are dominated by structural challenges relating to social and political aspects of governance.
 From the perspective of the core dimensions emphasized by the UNDP for water governance, our proposed schema connects governance challenges and the transformation of large river basins towards a hydrosocial water cycle.

+[if space permits:] Additional challenges are raised by the process of upscaling that occurs as river basins transition between regimes.
+Under the influence of economic forces, water use gradually changes from being a primarily local concern to becoming a national or international concern, with large river basins being critical sources of ecosystem services, economic development, and human wellbeing.
+Successful navigation of water regime transitions through an upscaling process requires a corresponding upscaling in the governance regime and the creation of higher-level institutions that can regulate and manage cross-scale effects. (example from the YRB – e.g., tradeoffs between income for local farmers vs national growth needs supported by water-dependent industries?)

 Implications and future directions